 In any given document, the document root must have the highest weighted coverage, but this can be equal to that of other nodes.
 For CO topics, all branches of the document tree with coverage less than the root are pruned.
-The remaining leaves are presented as the result set for that document.
+The remaining leaves are presented as the result set for that document (in Figure 5, the result is //doc[1]//sec[1]).
 In this way, the most information dense elements in the document are considered most relevant and no part of any document is returned more than once (overlapping is eliminated).

-If a target element is specified in a CAS topic, all non-target branches are pruned.
+If a target element is specified in a SCAS topic, all non-target branches are pruned.
 From the remains, those branches with the highest weighted coverage are presented as the result set for that document.